Paid Annual Leave Per Country

 Albania

-Employees in Albania receive four weeks of paid time off per year.
+Employees in Albania receive a minimum of 20 days of paid time off per year.
 Their time off rolls over until the end of March the following year.
 If they don't use it, it expires.

 Australia